Visit the fairytale villages of Alsace.

-The best time to go is at Easter, in August with the stork party and the festival of the winemakers, and in December for the Christmas decoration and its markets.
+The best time to go is at Easter, in August with the stork party and the winemakers’ festival, and in December for the Christmas decoration and its markets.

 Colmar at night

 We arrived for dinner in Colmar and visited Little Venice at night.
 Totally recommendable.
-The next day we dedicated the whole day to Colmar; to walk through its cobblestone streets, to enjoy the decoration of Easter, and to let us be carried away by its beauty!
+The next day we dedicated the whole day to Colmar, to walk through its cobblestone streets, to enjoy the decoration of Easter, and to let its beauty carry us away!

 Day 4.
 Visiting Colmar

 I didn’t plan on getting so wrapped up in this post of the Road trip through the Alsace region in 4 days, but I have not been able to avoid it…

-You have to visit the area they call ‘Little Venice’, it is very beautiful.
+You have to visit the area they call ‘Little Venice,’ it is stunning.
 The good thing about Colmar and all the localities I have mentioned to you is that you can visit on foot.
 You drive, you leave it outside, and then you walk quietly.

-I promise you that I will make a post of Colmar shortly so that you have all the information.
+I promise you that I will post about Colmar shortly so that you have all the information.

 How to Get to the Alsace

-You can do as we have gone from Madrid and the route through the Alsace was part of a longer road trip or you can go by plane to Strasbourg and rent a car there.
-This I think is the best option to get to know this area on a 4-day getaway.
+You can do it as we have gone from Madrid and the route through the Alsace was part of a longer road trip, or you can go by plane to Strasbourg and rent a car there.
+This, I think, is the best option to get to know this area on a 4-day getaway.

 How to Move Around Alsace

-There are many charming villages that deserve a visit, but depending on the days you have, you will have to choose.
-We loved these villages and I would like to go back for Christmas and see their famous markets and to visit more of their storybook-like villages.
+We loved these villages, and I would like to go back for Christmas, see their famous markets, and visit more of their storybook-like villages.